Communication is structured through speech and memory, where presence and repetition sustain collective identity.

 The formation of collective memory

-This structure allows continuity across generations but requires constant renewal.
-Knowledge survives through participation, not storage.
-The community becomes the medium of memory.
+This structure allows continuity across long periods of time, but it also requires constant renewal.
+Knowledge survives because people continue speaking, listening, and participating together.
+The community itself becomes the medium through which memory exists.

 The role of repetition and ritual